Behaviour Policy

 • Includes self-stimulatory behaviour to relieve stress or meet a sensory need.

-When reviewing challenging behaviour staff will consider whether the behaviour causes concern that the child may be suffering in some way.
+When reviewing challenging behaviour staff will consider whether the behaviour causes concern that the pupil may be suffering in some way.
 If there is concern then staff will follow the Safeguarding Policy.
 There will also be consideration that the behaviour is signalling an unmet need.
-At this point it may be necessary to involve other agencies to support us in supporting the child.
+At this point it may be necessary to involve other agencies to support us in supporting the pupil.

 Preventing Challenging Behaviour

-Pupil Participation Plans (PPP) (Appendix C) will reflect the strengths and needs of the child.
+Pupil Participation Plans (PPP) (Appendix C) will reflect the strengths and needs of the pupil.
 Information will be accurate and up to date.
-The PPP will provide strategies and guidance that enable staff to proactively support the child as well as a reactive measures should they challenge.
+The PPP will provide strategies and guidance that enable staff to proactively support the pupil as well as any reactive measures should they challenge.
 The PPP will include details of the triggers that can cause challenging behaviour.
 This will enable staff to effectively manage situations that the child finds uncomfortable.

 Primary Prevention